 The problem of antimicrobial resistance undoubtedly needs a global response.
 In Asia-Pacific and beyond, Singapore is recognized as a center of excellence.
 Leadership provided in Singapore to tackle the problem through progressive antimicrobial stewardship programs, supported by AI and automation, will pave the way for other markets to adopt similar strategies and improve global antimicrobial stewardship.
 Furthermore, holistic adoption of such an approach can greatly enhance situational awareness of prescription practices and use of antibiotics.

-Learn more about DXC analytics
+Learn more about DXC Analytics and Engineering

 Learn more about DXC in Healthcare